developerprince-eng/VillageWorkerCLI/README.md

 1.) node and npm should be installed (Assumptions is you are viewing this from npm js you probably have that setup) [nodejs.org](https://nodejs.org/en/)

 2.)
 The Next step is you need to set up is hub for github cli an automation  cli, install scoop for windows using **powershell**        (This doesn't work with cmd  but only with **powershell**).
-If you are using Linux system I happy to announce that powershell is now       crossplatform there you can get it [here](https://github.com/powershell/powershell).(We will be glade to have you try this out      in linux, but it should work.)
+If you are using Linux system I happy to announce that powershell is now cross-platform there you can get it [here](https://github.com/powershell/powershell).(We will be glade to have you try this out      in linux, but it should work.)

 #### NOTE:

 Powershell is now also available for Unix based system and you can execute and run powershell in an Unix Environment.
 Take note if you are using Legacy Unix Base OS's you are likely going to run Powershell especially on Ubuntu.
 In the event you are using Distros such as POP Os they don't come with libicu6 and other libraries which are essential to support and run powershell.
-Our Dev Community are tirelessy working on increasing support and experience for all developers and Systems.
+Our Dev Community are tirelessly working on increasing support and experience for all developers and Systems.

+## WARNING

+Currently the CLI works with **unix** and **linux** based environments it is currently very unstable with **windows** environment, We are working tirelessly to make it stable with Windows.
+You can attempt to use linux subsystem in windows but hub will not be configure therefore projects will be scaffolded with connecting to your github.

 #### For Win32 Environment(For Windows)